Sparrow-Project/strong-normalization/README.md

 definitions via a formalization of strong normalizability for the Simply Typed Lambda Calculus and System T in the
 [Abella](https://abella-prover.org/index.html) proof assistant.
-As such, it complements the paper entitled *Ground Stratified Inductive Definitions* that appears in the proceedings of the 2026 edition of the *Formal Structures in Computation and Deduction* (FSCD) conference by providing a complete development of the examples sketched out in that paper.
+More specifically, it complements the paper entitled *Ground Stratified Inductive Definitions* that appears in the proceedings of the 2026 edition of the *Formal Structures in Computation and Deduction* (FSCD) conference by providing a complete development of the examples sketched out in that paper.
 These proofs have been tested with Abella version 1.0.8.
 Although this version of Abella is based on